MicrosoftDocs/memdocs/memdocs/intune/apps/apps-add-enterprise-app.md

 > [!NOTE]
 > For more information about Win32 apps in Intune, see [Win32 app management overview](../apps/apps-win32-app-management.md).

 Enterprise App Management (EAM) encompasses the aspects of working with Win32 apps from the Enterprise App Catalog.
-The catalog offers a variety of Win32 apps that have been either integrated with the [Intune App SDK](../developer/app-sdk.md) or has been wrapped using the [Intune App Wrapping Tool](../developer/apps-prepare-mobile-application-management.md#intune-app-wrapping-tool).
+The catalog offers a variety of Win32 apps that have been wrapped using the [Intune App Wrapping Tool](../developer/apps-prepare-mobile-application-management.md#intune-app-wrapping-tool).
 In addition, these apps have been [prepared as Win32 apps](../apps/apps-win32-prepare.md).

 The benefits of using Enterprise App Management are the following: